wlads/reefpoints/_posts/2013-04-19-design-patterns-template-pattern.md

 ### The Right Tools

-In his seminal book, [Code Complete](http://www.cc2e.com/Default.aspx), Steve McConnell introduces the analogy between creating software and building houses.
-As we pour the concrete foundation and put up walls, an incredible amount of tools will be used.
-For example, a hammer will allow us to pound nails into walls, but if we use a nail gun, we'll get the same task done before lunch.
+In his seminal book, [Code Complete](http://www.cc2e.com/Default.aspx), Steve McConnell introduces the analogy between creating software and building houses, and in this blog entry, we'll be running with that comparison.

-Design patterns are tools that help us construct software.
-However, just like tools, we need to use the correct one for the task.
+Quite simply, design patterns are just tools that help us construct software.
+However, just like tools, we need to use the correct and proper one for the task.
 We cooooould use a hammer on screws, but we'd be better off using a power drill.
 Before using any one of the numerous design patterns, it is crucial to understand the problem we wish to solve.

-Simply, *it is incorrect to use a particular design pattern on the wrong problem*.
+However, unlike tools, *it is incorrect to use a particular design pattern on the wrong type of problem*.
+In other words, it is poor practice to use a particular design pattern on a problem that does not require aforementioned design pattern.

+In other words, it is in poor practice to use a design pattern if the specific problem, in which the particular design pattern is supposed to solve, arises.

-In this series, we'll will explore various design patterns and discuss when to apply them.
-Today, we'll focus on the *Template Pattern*.
+In this series, we'll explore various design patterns and discuss when to apply them.
+Our topic for today will be the *Template Method* pattern.

 ### Let's Build Some Walls